 As you read this book, the weight of religion will fall off your shoulders; it will bring clarity to your heart as it permeates your intellect and your will as you keep in mind your desire to be active in your walk with God in Christ.
 As you draw with ease drinking of His living water.
 Alexys takes you into the court of His grace and the power of His faith and ministers the heart of Father calling those who purport to be His disciples to truly follow Him.
 Thy Kingdom Come is an enabling, powerful read, and you shall be blessed by every word of God put into print."
 Thy Kingdom Come, clarifies the difference in religion and the Kingdom; law vs. freedom; work vs. grace; powerlessness vs. power. ~ Dr. Amos J. Young, Sr., CA

 Looking for God is well written and cohesive, no easy task.
 It has a purpose and flows straight to that purpose: how we can live more fully in the freedom Jesus has for us.
-Your writing is biblical and practical.
-I especially liked the prayers at the end of each chapter as well as the glimpses you give throughout regarding your personal story.
-I must confess that I’m partial to “The Wilderness” chapter because that has been a theme I’ve wrestled with for years. ~ Dr. Mike Turner, Senior Pastor, Lexington Baptist Church, SC
+Her writing is biblical and practical.
+I especially liked the prayers at the end of each chapter as well as the glimpses she gives throughout regarding your personal story.
+I must confess that I'm partial to "The Wilderness" chapter because that has been a theme I've wrestled with for years. ~Dr. Mike Turner, Senior Pastor, Lexington Baptist Church, SC

 As a practicing Catholic for over seventy years, I was interested, enlightened, and challenged by Looking for God.
-It certainly might anger some, especially those who profess to be leaders of their church, because it clearly points out how ineffectual many of their approaches are in properly [guiding] their followers to find God.
+It certainly might anger some, especially those who profess to be leaders of their church, because it clearly points out how ineffectual many of their approaches are in properly guiding their followers to find God.
 It provides the process and practical applications that not only church leaders should learn, but more importantly, every Christian should learn so others find God in them.
-It deserves to be read. ~ MG (retired) Richard Scholtes, Florida
+It deserves to be read. ~MG (retired) Richard Scholtes (retired), FL

-Holy Spirit Who?
-Discovering and Getting to Know the Person of Holy Spirit, by Alexys V. Wolf is a spiritual journey to discover who the Holy Spirit is and the role He plays in our lives.
-Much like the author, I grew up in a mainstream traditional denomination where the Spirit was stifled.
+Discovering the Person of Holy Spirit (previously Holy Spirit Who?) by Alexys V. Wolf is a spiritual journey to discover who the Holy Spirit is and the role the Spirit plays in our lives.
+Much like the author, I grew up in a mainstream traditional denomination where the spirit was stifled.
 We rarely ever discussed the Spirit.
 I grew up very uncomfortable with such talk.
 I praise God that it is no longer true.
-Scripture tells us that Holy Spirit was sent to dwell within us and to be our Comforter.
+Scripture tells us that the Holy Spirit was sent to dwell within us and to be our comforter.
 He lives within us.
-This is where the Trinity comes in: God the Father, God the Son, and God the Holy Spirit.
+This is where the Trinity comes in: God the Father, God the Son and God the Holy Spirit.
 Much of what Mrs. Wolf leads the reader toward is total submission to the will of the Lord.
-Let’s face it: most of us are not sure we want to submit.
-In fact, we know we don’t want to submit; it seems to be against our human nature.
-We want to be independent and self-sufficient.
+Let's face it: most of us are not sure we want to submit.
+In fact we know we don't want to submit; it seems to be against our human nature.
+We want to be independent and self sufficient.
 What we have forgotten is that God created everything and without Him we would not be here.
-The author defines who the Spirit is and the role He plays in our lives.
+Wolf defines who the Spirit is and the role it plays in our lives.
 I particularly enjoyed the section on the Fruit of the Spirit.
-I was also very interested in Chapter 11: Angels and Demons: Do You Really Believe?”
-She writes, “The common Christian has become desensitized about the spirit-realm and its validity in today’s society.”
-Wolf points out that Satan has accomplished his task by desensitizing Christians.
-Mrs. Wolf’s book, Holy Spirit Who?, is well-organized and well-researched.
-She uses much Scripture to back her thesis.
-She ends each chapter with a prayer.
-This book’s format is a reference guide.
-I can see many uses for this book.
-First, the average Christian would greatly benefit from the knowledge between the front and back cover.
-Secondly, pastors and teachers would find this book a great resource for their lessons.
-Mrs. Wolf obviously spent much time in research and definitely knows her subject.
-This is one book Christians do not want to miss! ~Anne B. of Reader’s Favorite International Awards Contest
+I was also very interested in Chapter 11: Angels and Demons: Do You Really Believe?
+“The common Christian has become desensitized about the spirit realm and its validity in today's society.”
+Wolf points out that Satan has accomplished his task by desensitizing Christians. ~Anne B. of Readers Favorite International Book Contest

 “In their affliction, they will earnestly seek Me (Hosea 5:15, NAS).”